psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 Phew!
 You made it through, congratulations again!
 Timelines vary a fair bit, but here is roughly what happens now.

 *  Each interviewer will write their feedback for you and provide a hire/no-hire recommendation.
 Interviewers don't get to see the feedback of the other interviewers.
-*  Your packet -- which includes everything: your CV, your interview feedback, past interviews, etc. -- will go through a few hiring committees (but I don't know exactly how many).
+*  Your packet -- which includes everything: your resume, your interview feedback, past interviews, etc. -- will go through a few hiring committees (but I don't know exactly how many).
 These are a group of Googlers (none of which interviewed you) that will read through your packet and provide their own hiring recommendations, based on what they read.
 There will be multiple people reading your packet and providing feedback.
 *  Based on the decisions from the hiring committee(s), there are a few different things that can happen:
    *  You get an offer.
 Woohoo!
    *  You get called in for extra interviews.
 This does not necessarily mean you didn't perform strongly enough in your interviews.
 It can be for a number of different reasons, such as that there's a type of skill that wasn't properly evaluated during your interviews.